How to do a Funny Wedding Dance

 You will need to choose at least two songs, one slow & romantic, the other upbeat and unexpected.
 The most common misconception is that these two songs need to 'go together', actually it works best when the songs clash.

 It works best when the songs are mixed or edited to be one track, ensuring perfect timing, plus you can practice and rehearse to your music.
 We advise against DJs manually switching tracks as it will take too long, creating a pause that will give the impression the dance is over, which will be awkward when you eventually do start dancing again.
-There are many ways to get music mixed, it's quite possible to do it yourself with the correct software or your DJ may be able to do it for you.
+If you would like your music mixed by a professional, we can put you in touch with someone.